 The Cambridge Companion to the Comminist Manifesto eds.
 Terrell Carver and James Farr.
 (Cambridge University Press, 2015).

 “The Melodramatic Style of American Politics”

 After The Tears: Victimhood and Subjectivity in the Melodramatic Mode) eds.
 Scott Loren and Joerg Mettleman.
-(Amsterdam University Press, forthcoming)
+(Amsterdam University Press, 2015)

 “The Limits of Neoliberalism: The Wire and Market Rationality”

 Everything is Connected: The Politics of HBO’s “The Wire” eds.
 Shirin Deylami and Jonathan Hovercraft.
 (Routledge, 2014).

 The Encyclopedia of Political Thought eds.
 Michael Gibbons, Diana Coole, Lisa Ellis (Wiley-Blackwell, 2014.)

 “Red Alert: Communism, Protest, and the End of Democracy” Political Theory, 43:2 (April 2015): 262-270.

 “Terror Firma: The Landscape of Terror in American Politics” Theory and Event.
 14.1 (March 2011)

 “American Multiculturalism After 9/11 and Out of the Blue: September 11 and the Novel.”
 American Literature, June 2014.